SethClydesdale/window.run/README.md

 # window.run

 This is a small helper function which will try your function and catch any errors that may occur.
-In the event an error does occur, you can attach a handler onto ``run`` to handle any possible errors.
+In the event an error does occur, you can attach a handler onto ``run`` to handle the error.

 ### Examples